Updated November 7, 2023

 I’m sure you’ve read a thousand times about the benefits of using social media.
 I think we all have.
-But very few tell you how to actually do it.
+But very few tell you how to actually do it so here are a few of the approaches used by social media marketers you can use to ensure that your efforts are successful:

 Regardless of how much time you devote, you need to account for it from the earliest stages of your planning.
 Documenting your goals and the amount of time you can spend to achieve them will help you to focus your efforts where they will be most effective.